2022 Gartner® Magic Quadrant™ SIEM

 Pivotal Cloud Foundry, also known as PCF, is a distribution of the open-source Cloud Foundry platform that includes additional features and services that expand the capabilities of Cloud Foundry and make it easier to use.
-IaaS platforms like Google Cloud and AWS have built and configured templates that make it easy to deploy PCF as a PaaS solution on top of their cloud-based infrastructure products.
+IaaS platforms like Google Cloud and AWS have built and configured templates that make it easy to deploy enterprise PCF as a PaaS solution on top of their cloud-based infrastructure products.

 The main purpose of PCF is to provide the underlying infrastructure and environments that organizations need to facilitate continuous delivery of software updates, manage the application life cycle and streamline the development, deployment, and scaling of web-based applications.
 PCF is a distributed system with many components that play different roles in this process:

 BOSH - BOSH is a deployment manager tool that was originally developed for use with Cloud Foundry, but that can also be used outside of PCF to deploy a Kubernetes cluster.
 This application provides an interface between PCF and a chosen IaaS platform, enabling the PCF platform to be deployed in any cloud environment.
 BOSH uses IaaS-specific cloud configurations (like those created by AWS and Google Cloud) and the baseline deployment configuration for PCF to accurately map resources between PCF and the IaaS provider.

 Ops Manager - The Ops Manager is a web-based graphical interface that helps to automate tasks and support the deployment of PCF into IaaS environments.
 Ops Manager includes additional features like monitoring solutions that can be imported and configured prior to deployment.

 User Account and Authentication (UAA) Server - The UAA component of PCF controls identity and access management on the server.
 PCF operators can use this tool to create, configure and manage user accounts, including the administration of roles-based access and generating authentication tokens for client applications.